-Permissions DBA authority required.
-Users without DBA authority must be granted have not been accessed do not appear.
+DBA authority required.
+Users without DBA authority must be granted EXECUTE permission to run the stored procedure.

+Each secondary index accessed by the workload displays a row.
+Indexes that have not been accessed do not appear.
 Index usage is broken down by optimizer, constraint, and query usage.